Joachim Gauck: Career during and after the Peaceful Revolution of 1989

 During the Peaceful Revolution of 1989, he became a member of the New Forum, a democratic opposition movement, and was elected as its spokesman.
-He also took part in major demonstrations against the communist regime of GDR.
-In the free elections on 18 March 1990, he was elected to the People's Chamber of the GDR, representing the Alliance 90 (that consisted of the New Forum, Democracy Now and the Initiative for Peace and Human Rights), where he served until the dissolution of the GDR in October 1990.
+He also took part in major demonstrations against the Communist regime of GDR.
+In the free 1990 East German general election, he was elected to the People's Chamber of the GDR, representing the Alliance 90 (that consisted of the New Forum, Democracy Now, and the Initiative for Peace and Human Rights), where he served until the dissolution of the GDR in October 1990.

 On 2 October 1990, the day before the dissolution of the GDR, the People's Chamber elected him Special Representative for the Stasi Records.
 After the dissolution of the GDR the following day, he was appointed Special Representative of the Federal Government for the Stasi Records by President Richard von Weizsäcker and Chancellor Helmut Kohl.
-As such, he was in charge of the archives of the Stasi and tasked with investigating communist crimes.
+As such, he was in charge of the archives of the Stasi and tasked with investigating Communist crimes.
 In 1992, his office became known as the Federal Commissioner for the Stasi Records.
 He served in this position until 2000, when he was succeeded by Marianne Birthler.

 Gauck served as a member of the Bundestag, the Parliament of Germany, from 3 to 4 October 1990.
 The 1990 People's Chamber was granted the right to nominate a certain number of MPs as part of the reunification process and he was one of the 144 Volkskammer co-opted to the Bundestag.
 He stepped down following his appointment as Special Representative of the Federal Government.
-As such, he was the shortest serving Member of Parliament of Germany in history.
+As such, he was the shortest serving member of the Bundestag in history.
 He was succeeded by fellow civil rights activist Vera Lengsfeld.

-He refused the position of president of the Federal Agency for Civic Education as well as offers to be nominated as a candidate for parliament by the SPD.
+Gauck refused the position of president of the Federal Agency for Civic Education as well as offers to be nominated as a candidate for parliament by the SPD.
 Voices inside the CSU proposed him as a possible conservative presidential candidate (against SPD career politician Johannes Rau) in 1999, and his name was also mentioned as a possible candidate for CDU/CSU and Free Democratic Party in subsequent years.
 For instance the Saxon FDP state party proposed him as a liberal-conservative candidate in 2004, before the leaders of the parties agreed on Horst Köhler.

-Since 2003, he has been chairman of the association Gegen Vergessen – Für Demokratie ("Against Forgetting – For Democracy"), and he served on the Management Board of the European Monitoring Centre on Racism and Xenophobia 2001–2004.
+Since 2003, Gauck has been chairman of the association Gegen Vergessen – Für Demokratie ("Against Forgetting – For Democracy"), and he served on the Management Board of the European Monitoring Centre on Racism and Xenophobia 2001–2004.